Entanglement indicators for quantum optical fields: three-mode multiport beamsplitters EPR interference experiments: EPR correlations: sources, states and measurements

 where

-Here, the sum is taken over all combinations of nonnegative integers $p$ and $q$.
+Here, the sum is taken over all combinations of nonnegative integers $p_i$.
 The parameter $\Gamma$ describes `gain' and is dependent on $\gamma$ and the interaction time (basically equal the length of the non-linear crystal divided by the speed of light).

 Our measurement devices consist of an unbiased symmetric multi-port beam-splitter \cite{MULTIPORT97} and detectors behind the beam splitters.
 The unbiased multi-port beam-splitter is defined as an $d$-input and $d$-output interferometric device, of the property that light entering via only a single port is split to all output ports, $1/d$ of the intensity into each exit.
-Following the one photon case \cite{MULTIPORT97} one can relate with each exit $d$th complex roots of unity, values $\omega=\exp(2 \pi i /d)$, $\{i=0, 1, \dots ,{d-1}\}$.
-The three-output case is shown in Fig.~\ref{FIG:state_d3}.
-However, as we shall see, this is not a necessary technical tool, and the experience of the authors suggests that such an approach is not optimal, in terms of calculations, for $d>3$.
-Still, it will be presented here, as it gives a direct generalization of the conditions in Refs. \cite{BOUW} and \cite{ZUKOWSKI15b}.
+Following the one photon case \cite{MULTIPORT97} one can relate with each exit $d$th complex roots of unity, values $\omega=\exp(2 \pi \rmi /d)$.
+The three-output case is shown in figure \ref{FIG:state_d3}.